Definition

 Consequences:

-- in people of childbearing potential, can cause complications with future pregnancies (potentially causing haemolytic disease of the fetus and newborn - HDFN).
+- In people of childbearing potential, this can cause complications with future pregnancies potentially leading to haemolytic disease of the fetus and newborn (HDFN).

 Frequency